Compilerbau/Lecture/CONTRIBUTING.md

 ### Prerequisites (for lokal builds)

-You have the choice between the easy route (Docker) or the scenic route (native installation of the tools).
+You have the choice between the easy route (Docker) and the scenic route (native installation of the tools).
 In both cases you will need [GNU Make](https://www.gnu.org/software/make/) and a terminal with a shell.